-Technical exhibits of current research in mesh and grid generation
+Technical exhibits of current research in mesh and grid generation.

 From the first category, the annual Meshing Maestro is selected by attendees of the poster session.
-The winner has the opportunity to have their design used for next year's conference T-Shirt.
+The winner has the opportunity to have their design used for next year's conference tee shirt.
 The primary criterion used by the peer review for the Meshing Maestro award is based on the aesthetic appeal of the mesh.
 Therefore, in this category, we solicit posters that emphasize striking visuals with few technical details.

-The second and third categories are an ideal forum for authors who would prefer not to submit a formal technical paper, but would like to illustrate state-of-the-art techniques and procedures in which they are currently involved.
+The second category is an ideal forum for authors who would prefer not to submit a formal technical paper, but would like to illustrate state-of-the-art techniques and procedures in which they are currently involved.
 Session speakers are also invited to display practical results of their work at the poster session.
-The conference steering committee will select winners for the best technical and student posters.
-To participate in the poster session, you must be attending the conference.
+The conference organizing committee will select winners from this category for the best technical and best student posters taking into consideration voting ballots received from conference attendees.

-Awards will be given to the Best Technical and Best Student Posters
+Awards will be given to the Best Technical and Best Student Posters.

-Awards will be announced at the banquet on October 15, 2013
+Awards will be announced at the banquet on October 14, 2014.

-Participants can submit multiple entries and be eligible for multiple awards
+Participants can submit multiple entries and be eligible for multiple awards.

 Best Technical and Student Poster Criteria:

-Technical issue being addressed
+Technical issue being addressed.

-Creativity of proposed solution to issue
+Creativity of proposed solution to issue.

-Impact of solution on technical community
+Impact of solution on technical community.

-Quality of technical presentation
+Quality of technical presentation.